rdeioris/glTFRuntime-docs/README.md

 The default behaviour is to search for the first file with .glb, .gltf, .json or .js extension in the archive, but you can force the file to use as the entry point by defining the ArchiveEntryPoint string in the LoaderConfig.

+Password protected zip files are supported by setting the password in the EncryptionKey string of the LoaderConfig structure.

 # glTF JSON low-level api (A.K.A. managing VRM assets)